1L Treatment: Induction and Maintenance

 Platinum-based chemotherapy has been the longtime standard of care for 1L induction treatment.1 Treatment recommendations may also include radiotherapy depending on staging.
 Despite high response rates to platinum-based induction, nearly all patients will relapse.

-The recent addition of IOs to 1L ES-SCLC treatment has improved patient outcomes—robust clinical and real-world evidence shows that ES-SCLC patients who received maintenance therapy achieved longer survival outcomes than those who did not.2,3
+The approval of IOs in 1L induction and maintenance treatment has improved patient outcomes—robust clinical and real-world evidence shows that ES-SCLC patients who received maintenance therapy achieved longer survival outcomes than those who did not.2,3

 Only ~40% of SCLC patients who receive 1L treatment will go on to receive 2L treatment, and less than 40% of those patients will receive 3L treatment.5